dorthak/z180_sbc/README.md

 Version 1.0 is the first fully functional (if extremely limited) firmware, bios, and CP/M combo.
 It supports only a single disk (as a partition on the board's SD card) and a single serial console (on the board's USB Port A).

-All development was done on a Raspberry Pi 3B running Raspberry Pi OS 13 (Trixies) 64-bit.
+All development was done on a Raspberry Pi 3B running Raspberry Pi OS 13 (Trixie) 64-bit.
 It should work fine on any other Linux-based system, and maybe others, but I've not tested it on any other platforms.

 To flash the board's ROM you will need either a ROM programmer (I use XGecu T48 on a Windows PC using their native software) or a way to flash it in-system.
 I switched to the latter by using John Winans' z80 Retro programmer (hardware and software* here: https://github.com/Z80-Retro/2065-Z80-programmer) connected to the same RPi and my own adapter board (link forthcoming).